Elopement Packages in California

 Tips for Eloping in California

-In the State of California, you are required to have one witness present during the ceremony.
-Note that there is no age requirement in California for witnesses, but any witnesses you choose will need to be old enough to sign their names on the official marriage license.
+In California, you are required to have one witness present during your elopement ceremony.
+On the bright side, there is no age requirement for witnesses in California.
+So for those couples eloping with children, your kids can act as your witnesses!
+Just keep in mind that your witness will need to be old enough to be able to sign their names on the official marriage license.